Hasina will return once democracy is restored: Joy

 "At this point, she wants to go back to Bangladesh.
 It's a question of when rather than if," he said, hinting that the ousted Bangladesh PM will be staying at an undisclosed location in India for now.

-Speaking on the "India Out" campaign in Bangladesh, he said, "The anti-India forces are already very active, and with Awami League out of power, the ISI is now free to supply as many weapons as it wants to the anti-India forces."

-Joy said India must act fast before anti-India forces gain more ground.
+Joy said India must act fast before anti-India forces gain more ground in Bangladesh.

 Refuting claims that Hasina ran away to save her own life, he said the family insisted on stopping the bloodshed.

 "She was not willing to leave the country.
-The Prime Minister's security was ready to protect her till the end.
-But that would have led to hundreds of deaths of protestors who were marching towards the PM's residence.
+The prime minister's security was ready to protect her till the end.
+But that would have led to hundreds of deaths of protesters who were marching towards the PM's residence.
 We convinced her for the sake of Bangladesh, we cannot let her get killed," he said.

 "Our government was not weak, but my mother did not want to harm the students.
 Even after her leaving the country, the bloodshed has not stopped.
 The people will now understand the difference with and without Sheikh Hasina," he said.